-Lee (@thisleerose) is an accidental social innovator with a knack for working across systems to drive change.
-He led the creation of CKX in his role as the Director of Community Knowledge at Community Foundations of Canada, and now as CKX’s Managing Director.
+Lee (@thisleerose) is a curious shift disturber with a knack for working across systems to drive change.
+He led the creation of CKX in his role as the Director of Community Knowledge at Community Foundations of Canada, and is now CKX’s Managing Director.

 A former camp director, Lee is prone to tipping canoes and shaking things up both on the water and at work.
 He recently wrapped up terms on the boards of Imagine Canada and the Ten Oaks Project, an organization engages children and youth from LGBTQ+ communities through activities rooted in social justice and play.